Chief Vann House Historic Site: Restoration of the Vann House

 Rich Joe and his family were finally forced out of the house in March 1835 and moved to Webbers Falls, Oklahoma by following the Trail of Tears.
 They never returned to Georgia or their house.

 Over the years, the Vann House has had seventeen different owners.
 In 1952, J. E. Bradford, a physician who had purchased it in 1920, sold it to the Georgia Historical Commission and the State of Georgia.
 The house was in such a severe state of disrepair that the roof had come off, and the elements were taking their toll.

 One of the owners had added a room after Rich Joe left Georgia.
-A restoration project began in 1958.
+A restoration project began in 1958, spearheaded by Dicksie Bradley Bandy.
 It took six years to complete, and included demolishing this additional room that was not present in the original house and repainting the home according to its classic color scheme.
 Today it is administered by the Parks, Recreation, and Historic Sites division of the Georgia Department of Natural Resources.